hpssjellis/camera-pgb-helloworld/README.md

 pgb-helloworld-camera
 =====================

-Trying to get the phonegap build camera working
+Got the camera working using phonegap build and my Samsung S3.